 Last on the list is another Egyptian holiday cookie.
 Beskawit (pronounced bess-keh-wit) is actually quite simple to make.
 The hardest part is the shaping of they dough, as these bite-size cookies are typically shaped with a piping bag, so they look like little dollops of frosting with a single chocolate chip cookie on top.

 Can you think of any other Egyptian foods you need to try?
-Write them below in the comments!
+If so, write them below in the comments!